hasinthaindrajee/mdtester/transactions.md

 Number of `retries` allowed when a transaction failure takes place.
 In the given example retry count is specified as 4 where a failure of an execution with `transaction` block will execute the logic inside on `retry` block on each failure up to four failures.

 ### onretry
-Onretry block is executed on failures within the `transaction`.
+Onretry block is executed on failures within a `transaction`.
 This block will be executed multiple times which can be defined with `retries` value.

 ### oncommit
 Oncommit is a function pointer where it points to an existing function with a string argument.
 The string argument will be the ID of the `transaction`.
 This function will be executed upon successful execution of `transaction` without any failures.